TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

 Check CRC of downloaded and decoded articles.

-Normally this option should be enabled for better detecting of download errors and for quick par-verification (option ParQuick).
+Normally, this option should be enabled to better detect download errors and for quick par-verification (option ParQuick).

 !!! success ""